 You understand that license plate and VIN searches are only available for a purpose authorized by the Driver's Privacy Protection Act of 1994 (DPPA).
 The information obtained from our searches is not to be used for any unlawful purposes.

 This website contains information collected from public and private resources.
 InfoTracer.com cannot confirm that information provided below is accurate or complete.
 Please use information provided by InfoTracer.com responsibly.

 You understand that by clicking "I Agree," Infotracer.com will conduct only a preliminary people search of the information you provide and that a search of any records will only be conducted and made available after you register for an account or purchase a report.

 The Kansas Court System is comprised of a Supreme Court, a Court of Appeals, then the District Courts, and Municipal Courts.
 The Supreme Court is the highest court in the state.
 Municipal Courts handle local ordinance violations, and the District Courts are the trial courts established by the KS Constitution.

-The Supreme Court is located in Topeka and is the court of last resort.
+The highest court in the state is located in Topeka and is the court of last resort.
 They handle appeals from lower courts and the most serious criminal cases.
-The Supreme Court also hears cases where a law is accused of being unconstitutional.
+This court also hears cases where a law is accused of being unconstitutional.